-Since the dawn of learning, the idea of education has consistently adhered to its prevalent principles of fostering not only academic but also non-academic course of study in the study curriculum.
+Since the dawn of learning, the idea of education has consistently adhered to its prevalent principles of fostering not only academic but also the non-academic courses of study in the study curriculum.
 The educational institutions are manifestations of the principles and hold the utmost responsibility of encouraging intellectual, social and physical development in the students.
-While, these components form the overall development, all of them have different attributes.
+While these components form the overall development, all of them have different attributes.
 Physical development, in particular, extensively relies on extra-curricular/ co-curricular activities.
 But what is meant by co-curricular activities?
 What are its advantages and disadvantages?
 What are the different types of co-curricular activities?

 Co-curricular activities are non-academic programs, which, to the popular belief appear not to contribute to the subject-related academics, but do so in many ways.
-Co-curricular activities in school play a very significant role in reinforcing overall development in students by fostering them with necessary qualities and skills that enhance understanding levels and academic learning capabilities.
+Co-curricular activities in the school play a very significant role in reinforcing overall development in students by fostering them with necessary qualities and skills that enhance understanding levels and academic learning capabilities.